alexfernandez/alexfernandez.github.io/drafts/climate-change-solutions.md

 and even some of my own,
 ranking them from more pedestrian to wildly out there.

+There is no single solution to climate change, and probably we will have to use many of them if we are to survive our own trap.

 ## 🎚️ Fermi Estimation

 To gauge the impact of each solution we will use a method attributed to Enrico Fermi: